Why do adversaries obfuscate files or information?

 Adversaries employ obfuscation to evade simple, signature-based detection analytics and to impede analysis.
 Since software and IT administrators also obfuscate files and information in the regular course of business, evasive obfuscation blends in with benign obfuscation.
 Ironically, some obfuscation techniques are so focused on fooling machines that they disproportionately draw human attention.

-If you consider the conspicuousness of the alternative—performing clearly malicious actions in plain sight—it makes sense that adversaries would take the time and effort to encrypt, encode, or otherwise obfuscate files or information that, in plaintext form, would be trivial to detect, block, and/or mitigate.
+If you consider the conspicuousness of the alternative—performing clearly malicious actions in plain sight—it makes sense that adversaries would take the time and effort to encrypt, encode, or otherwise obfuscate files or information that, in plaintext form, would be obviously malicious and trivial to detect or block.

 Obfuscation comes in many forms, and the following section will attempt to describe those forms of obfuscation that are prevalent across the environments we monitor.
 Some types of obfuscation that stand out include: